csci5117f25/session-06-in-class-render-test-sambassan/README.md

 ## What steps do I need to do when I download this repo to get it running?

+- Clone the repo.
+- Ensure the version of python in the pipfile matches the version of python on my computer.

 ## What commands starts the server?

+- 'pipenv install'
+- 'pipenv run flask --app server.py run'

+- 'pipenv install gunicorn'
+- 'pipenv run gunicorn server:app'

 ## Before render